salkenov1/start_with_github/README.md

 Joining a project is pretty simple, checkout the current projects and find one you would like to participate in.
 Check out the project README in its repo as it will have a guide on how to get started!

-Please note: Whilst working on any project in the Zero To Mastery community, you must adhere to our code of conduct, which can be found here

 ## Option 2: Create a project